samboy/ObHack/midi3mus/README.md

 MIDI does not always start playing, and there is a gap before the MIDI loop starts.

-By converting these MIDI files in to MUS files, both issues go away.
+By converting these MIDI files in to MUS files, both issues go away in my fork of the FreeDoom `DOOM2.WAD` file which I call “ObHack FreeDoom”.

 # Copyright